acx0/link.sh/README.md

 ## About

 [link.sh] allows you to easily link and manage your git-controlled dotfiles on any machine you happen to be working on, permanently or temporarily.
+Note: this script was written to work with older versions of Bash, specifically those without support for associative arrays (versions < 4).

 ## Setup